Hydraxon91/WikiPOC/README.md

    - `PICTURES_PATH`: Path for pictures
    - `PICTURES_PATH_CONTAINER`: Container path for pictures
    - `DB_PASSWORD`: Password for the database
-4. Start the backend services using Docker Compose: `docker-compose up`
-5. Once the backend services are running, navigate to the frontend directory: `cd ../../wiki-frontend`
-6. Create a `.env` file in the frontend directory with the following environment variable:
    - `REACT_APP_API_URL`: URL for the API endpoint
-7. Install dependencies: `npm install`
-8. Start the frontend application: `npm start`
+4. Start the services using Docker Compose: `docker-compose up`

 ## Usage